atrn/ici/BUILDING.md

 are **no** plans to move builds to use cmake and no plans to do such cmake-ing.
 Contributions will be gladly accepted.
 I'm happy enough with the make/dcc combination.

+Using `cmake` an interpreter can be built via a the command,

+    $ cmake -BBUILD -H. && make -CBUILD

+Adjust build options can be done at generation time or later by adjusting cmake's settings _cache_ (either manually or by using the ccmake tool).